Sumie Sakai: Return after COVID-19 pandemic (2021)

 With ROH returning after the COVID-19 pandemic, Sakai made had her first match over a year on May 5, 2021, where she defeated Vita VonStarr, working as a face again.
 On July 7, Sakai received a "Ticket to Gold" to compete at a tournament to crown the inaugural ROH Women's World Champion.
 On July 30, Sakai lost to Rok-C at the first round of the tournament.

 After her loss to Rok-C in the ROH Women's World title tournament and the company ROH being sold to Tony Khan she has not been seen in Ring of Honor.

+Official retirement from professional wrestling (2025)

+On January 12, 2025 ROH female veteran / legend Sumie Sakai's retirement from professional wrestling was officially announced.
+Her final match was on January 11, 2025 at Battle in the Valley.

 Mixed martial arts

 Sakai made her mixed martial arts debut on October 14, 2006, fighting American kickboxer Amy Davis in a bout promoted by Tom Supnet of the "Primal Tribe Fighting Club" as part of the Xtreme Fight Series II event.
 The bout ended in a no contest at the end of the first three-minute long round after Davis suffered an arm injury and was unable to continue as a result of an armbar applied by Sakai.